Duxah/FreePCB-2/README.md

 _You can participate in the improvement of the application.
 Feel free to write a message regarding working with FREEPCB so that we can release the official version 2-030 as soon as possible.
 Working together is always more efficient._

 ***
-Companies that use FreePCB-2:
+# Companies that use FreePCB-2:
 [![](pictures/ip.png)](https://interpribor.ru)

 ***
-Partners
+# Partners:
 [![](pictures/jlcpcb.png)](https://jlcpcb.com)
 [![](pictures/pselectro.png)](http://www.pselectro.ru)
 [![](pictures/bittele.png)](https://www.7pcb.com)